bobaekang/icjia-r-workshop/slides/module5_slides1.md

 GLM basics
 ========================================================
-* GLM is extends the linear model to fit response variables with error distribution other than a gaussian distribution
+* Generalized linear models (GLMs) extend the linear model to fit response variables with error distribution other than the Gaussian (normal) distribution
 * Three components of GLM:
     * A probability distribution from the exponential family
     * A linear predictor, $\eta = \boldsymbol{\text{X}\beta}$
     * A link function $g$, such that $\text{E}[\boldsymbol{\text{Y}}] = \mu = g^{-1}(\eta)$
+* See [this Wikipedia article](https://en.wikipedia.org/wiki/Generalized_linear_model) for more on GLM and the model components

 The glm() function